“Our results, much like our footprints, show us where we’ve been, not necessarily where we are going.”

 As George Leonard laments in his book Mastery, “The bottom-line mentality doesn’t work in the long run, and is eventually destructive to the individual and society.”
 We are all conditioned from an early age to do one thing, so we can get something else.
 Get good grades so we can go to college, go to college so we can get a good job, get a good job so we can provide financial security for our families and so forth.

 This ‘hamster wheel’ mentality carries over into all areas of our lives.

 To clarify, however, a desire for more or better results is not the culprit here.
 In fact, studies have shown that as much as 85% of success can be tied to execution and results.
-While I’m in agreement with Mr. Leonard that it is important to strike a balance between the short- and long-term views, at the end of the day results are still the yardstick by which we measure our progress.
+While I’m in agreement with Mr. Leonard that it is important to strike a balance between the short- and long-term views, at the end of the day results are ultimately the yardstick by which we measure our progress.

 Is success a feeling or a reality?

 Now, I don’t mean to go all existential (i.e. Jean-Paul Sartre) on you, but I think it is a question worthy of further consideration.
 Every business faces its own unique challenges when it comes to improving performance and results.
 So, next time you’re relaxing on your favorite lawn chair looking up at the stars, ask yourself the question, “Is success a feeling or a reality?”

 If you’re serious about making success a reality, then be willing to invest the time, energy and resources necessary to achieve the results to get there.
-It is really that simple, and your desire for success, your actions and the corresponding results are the keys.
+It really is that simple, and your desire for success, your actions and the corresponding results obtained are the keys to making it happen.